aqibsidd/aqibsidd/README.md

 - 👋 Hi, I’m Aqib Siddiqui
-- 👀 I’m interested in ...Programming
+- 👀 I’m interested in ...Web Developer
-- 🌱 I’m currently learning ...ML&AI
+- 🌱 I’m currently learning ...FullStack Web Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...